 Reinvest = Hold to Maturity

 Actually it doesn’t matter whether I hold those bonds to maturity or not.
-If I sell them now at a loss and I reinvest the proceeds at the current rates, I’ll have exactly the same amount as holding the bonds to maturity.
+If I sell them now at a loss and I reinvest the proceeds at the current higher yields, I’ll have exactly the same amount as holding the bonds to maturity.
 That’s the definition of their market value.
 Someone else investing a smaller amount today will grow their investment to the same amount as my bonds when they mature.
 It makes no difference whether I sell at a loss now and reinvest or I keep my bonds and languish while earning lower rates.
 I get to the same place either way.

 Bond funds and ETFs continuously reinvest.
 It doesn’t matter whether the bond fund managers hold their bonds to maturity or not.
-Growing the lower value in a bond fund or ETF at today’s higher rates will get to the same place as holding last year’s bonds to maturity in a rolling bond ladder.
+Growing the lower value in a bond fund or ETF at today’s higher yields will get to the same place as holding last year’s bonds to maturity in a rolling bond ladder.
 If you’re going to do a rolling bond ladder, in which you will continuously reinvest proceeds from matured bonds, you might as well invest in a bond fund or ETF.

 Value of Holding to Maturity

 Holding to maturity makes a difference when you don’t reinvest.
-You make up for the loss in a bad year when you reinvest at higher rates, but if you must spend the money, you lock in the loss and lose the opportunity to make up for it.
+You make up for the loss in a bad year when you reinvest at higher yields, but if you must spend the money, you lock in the loss and lose the opportunity to make up for it.
 Holding to maturity avoids the loss in this case.

 If you’re liquidating a bond fund to cover anticipated expenses, a collapsing bond ladder helps with matching matured bonds to orderly withdrawals.
 This is helpful especially when the withdrawal period is short and the amount to be withdrawn is relatively predictable.